naminx/purescript/README.md

 ## Features

+- **Virtual Scrolling (JIT Rendering)**: Renders only visible rows for optimal performance
+  - Handles thousands of customers without lag
+  - Constant rendering time regardless of dataset size
+  - Smooth 60 FPS scrolling
-- **Scrollable Customer List**: Displays all customers with efficient scrolling for large datasets
+- **Scrollable Customer List**: Displays customers with efficient scrolling
-- **In-line Editing**: Click "Edit" to modify customer names directly in the list
+- **In-line Editing**: Click edit icon to modify customer names directly in the list
+- **Delete Customers**: Remove customers with the delete icon button
+- **Sortable Columns**: Click column headers to sort by ID or Name
+  - Stable sorting: Apply multiple sort keys
+  - Toggle direction: Click same column to reverse sort order
+  - Visual indicators: Icons show current sort state (ascending/descending/neutral)
+- **Icon-based UI**: All actions use intuitive SVG icons (Edit, Delete, Add, Sort)
 - **Sticky Add Form**: Add new customers using the form at the bottom of the page
-- **Mock Database**: Fully functional in-memory database for development and testing
+- **Mock Database**: Fully functional in-memory database with 100 test customers
 - **PostgreSQL Ready**: Real database implementation ready to use when you have a live database

 ## Project Structure